 Steph Tolev and Debra DiGiovanni catch up on their self-care while catching each other up on their not-so-glamorous lives, from dating mishap to degrading career moves.

 Strong Island is the story of Danny and Mark Petrelli, two guys living at home with their mom who know that there is only one way to get ahead on Long Island: scams and small-time crimes.

-Comedian and master of slang James Davis presents the words any modern speaker needs to know to sound with it.
-Whether he's breaking down "fetty" or "Netflix and chill," Davis can turn even the greenest of novices into a stone-cold slang pro.
+Comedian and master of slang James Davis presents the words and phrases any modern speaker needs to know, from down "fetty" to "Netflix and chill."

 Trevor Moore, a founding member of The Whitest Kids U' Know, didn't just release a comedy album called Drunk Texts to Myself -- he created and starred in music videos to go with it.
 From a legal loophole involving mouthwash to a rap about the pope, Trevor's songs come to life like never before.

-Aspiring actor Gary (Nick Swardson) moves to Los Angeles with big dreams of making it in Hollywood.
-His one problem?
-Everyone he meets seems to be much more interested in his handsome but obnoxious best friend Rick (Simon Rex).
+Aspiring actor Gary moves to Los Angeles with dreams of making it big in Hollywood, but finds that his handsome best friend Rick gets all the attention.

 A coma patient wakes up only to find that the present makes him wish he remained unconscious.

 Joe DeRosa takes an unflinching look at all the aspects of humanity we don't like to think about.
 It's not pretty, but it’s probably what we all need to hear.